 The last thing you need is added complexity when it comes to running your business.
 A Safe Harbor 401(k) can be a complicated retirement plan option – so let us take the guesswork out of the equation.
-We'll work with you to make sure you understand the ins and outs of this plan before determining if it's right for you.
+We'll help you understand how it works.

 With a Safe Harbor 401(k), you, as the business owner, must be willing to make required contributions in the form of a match.
 Any size business may find these plans attractive, but take a closer look if: